Bonding and attachment with newborns

 - Take time to enjoy being with your baby.
 Caring for a newborn baby can be busy, but it’s good to spend time just being together.
 For example, try cuddling and singing or reading aloud.

 - See the world from your baby’s perspective.
 Imagine what your baby is looking at, feeling or trying to do.
 Discover what your baby really likes and dislikes.
 For example, is your baby a social baby who doesn’t mind being passed around the family?
 Or does your baby prefer to watch what’s going on from the safety of your arms?

 - Be flexible and responsive.
 Most newborns don’t have definite day and night sleep patterns.
 It’s best to respond when your baby wants to feed, sleep or play, especially in the first 3 months.

 You’re the most important part of your newborn baby’s life.
 If you’re worried about your relationship with your baby, ask for help.
 Getting help when your baby is young can make a big difference to both of you.
 If you need it, get support.
 If you’re physically and emotionally well, you’ll be better able to provide the love and comfort your baby needs.

 Bonding with more than one carer

-Your baby forms his main attachments to the people who care for him the most, like you and your partner, if you have one.
-He can also form attachments to other people who regularly and lovingly care for him and make him feel safe.
+Babies form their main attachments to the people who care for them most – especially their parents.
+Your newborn baby can also form attachments to other people who regularly and lovingly care for them and make them feel safe.
 These people might include your baby’s grandparents, paid carers and older children.

 Bonding to more than one person helps your baby learn about trust and closeness to people.
-It can also make it easier for you and your partner to do other things, like paid work, grocery shopping and household chores.
-It can also just give you a break from being a carer.
+If your baby bonds with other people, it can also make it easier for you to do other things, like paid work, grocery shopping and household chores.
+It can also just give you a break.